CLANdrei/clandrei.github.io/README.md

 **Outreach**
 I have helped mark mathematics Olympiads for secondary school students at a national and international level.
 I was on the Problem Selection Committee for IMO 2024.
 Over the past years I have taught at the annual maths camp organised by UKMT at Trinity College, Cambridge.
 The teaching material I used for this is available upon request.
 I have also been a guest writer for [this blog](https://simoxmenblog.blogspot.com/) on Olympiad mathematics.

+**Other**
+The most fun maths and art crossover I have ever seen has to be the widget on [Jonathan Fruchter's homepage](https://jonfru.github.io/).